Paita: Colonial period

-From 1578 to 1588, Paita was the Spanish capital of the northwestern Peruvian coast, before attacks from English pirates and corsairs made it necessary to relocate the capital at Piura.
+From 1578 to 1588, Paita was the Spanish capital of the northwestern Peruvian coast, before attacks from English pirates and corsairs made it necessary to relocate the capital to Piura.
 Paita was the port for Peru and the end terminus of the Manila Galleons connecting Latin-America with Asia.

 The port of Paita is best known to many Peruvians as the former home of Manuela Sáenz, Simón Bolívar's lover.

 Whaling port of call

 Paita was a significant port of call for whaling ships in the first half of the 19th century.
 The whaling grounds west of Peru were popular with British and American whaling ships that often called at Paita for supplies and repairs.
 Local men were sometimes recruited to serve as crewmen on these vessels.
 The first vessel known to have called was the British whaleship Emilia in 1792.
 Sixty-four American whaleships visited in 1833 alone.
 So many American vessels called that in 1833 the United States government decided to establish a consulate at Paita.
 A hospital was established for American seamen in the 1840s.
 The large protected Bay of Paita provided a safe anchorage for visiting vessels and the irrigated farms of the nearby Chira Valley produced a wide range of agricultural produce for the whalers.
 The money they injected into the local economy provided substantial economic benefits to the town and hinterlands, and this continued till American whaling visits began to taper off in the 1860s.